Silas Betton: Early life

 Betton was born in Londonderry in the Province of New Hampshire, the son of James and Elizabeth (Dickey) Betton.
 He studied under a private tutor, and graduated from Dartmouth College in 1787.
 He studied law, was admitted to the bar and began the practice of law in Salem, New Hampshire in 1790.

 Political career

-He was a member of the New Hampshire House of Representatives from 1797–1799 and a member of the New Hampshire Senate from 1801–1803.
-Elected as a Federalist candidate to the Eighth and Ninth Congresses, he served as a United States Representative for New Hampshire from March 4, 1803 to March 3, 1807.
+He was a member of the New Hampshire House of Representatives from 1797 to 1799 and a member of the New Hampshire Senate from 1801 to 1803.
+Elected as a Federalist candidate to the Eighth and Ninth Congresses, he served as a United States Representative for New Hampshire from March 4, 1803, to March 3, 1807.
 After leaving Congress, he resumed the practice of law.
 He served again as a member of the New Hampshire House of Representatives in 1810 and 1811.

-When Josiah Butler left the office of sheriff of Rockingham County, Betton became high sheriff, serving from 1813–1818.
+When Josiah Butler left the office of sheriff of Rockingham County, Betton became high sheriff, serving from 1813 to 1818.